 In his family life, son Hopewell was born in 1636.

-Meanwhile, Joseph Hull more progressive religious teachings were offending the Puritan leaders:
+Everything seemed to be going well for Rev. Hull; however, his more progressive religious teachings were offending the Puritan leaders:

 Reverend Joseph Hull…was a man of exceptional ability who came with his family to the Bay Colony and settled at Wissagusset (Weymouth).
 There he gathered a church and served as pastor until his liberal views were known.
 He hoped to bridge the gap between Anglicans and Puritans, but was dismissed by the congregation he had gathered… (The Isles of Shoals in Lore and Legend, by Lyman V. Rutledge, pg.
 39).